Yoast/wordpress-seo/readme.txt

 Enhancements:

+* The recalibrated analysis is out of its beta phase and is now the default for the SEO analysis.
+Thanks for testing and giving us your valuable feedback!
+You are awesome! 👍
 * Adds `$taxonomy` to the arguments passed to the `wpseo_terms` filter.
 Props to [polevaultweb](https://github.com/polevaultweb).
 * Changes the screen reader text of the SEO score indicator in the menu bar and the traffic light in the snippet preview from `Bad SEO score.` to `Needs improvement.`
 * Props to [Kingdutch](https://github.com/Kingdutch) for helping improve our open source content analysis library.